koryvette/LOU---JS/readme.md

 * Using string interpolation, HTML is scripted and sent to the correct DIV (tileLaout) in the index.html page.
 * HTML is also added to another DIV (tableLayout) for viewing in a table format.
 By clicking the button on the right-hand side, you can toggle between tile and table views.
 * Since more data than the current month is returned from the API, Moment.JS is used to remove items outside the current month.
-* Moment.JS will also display the amount of days/time remaining until the event occurs.
+* Using Moment.JS, each event will also display the amount of days/time remaining until the event occurs.
 * For comparison, a hardcoded version of this site and data is also available through github/pages using the link below:
   https://koryvette.github.io/eventcalendar

 ## Known Issues
 Here are a few known issues with the site:
-* Javascript for "Quick View" is broken.
 * "New Event" form does not post information.
 This is a mock-up form to be used later when tied to a database.
-* Images for tiles in TileLayout do not appear.
 * Pagination doesn't pick up the correct # of pages/items.
-* Columns do not fully extend across table, leaving empty space on some pages.
+* Columns do not align correctly across table, leaving empty space on some pages.
+However, the data from the API should be displayed.
-*